k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/06_kafka_hardening.md

 ~~~bash
 --ssl --keystore_path </path/to/keystore> --keystore_password <keystorePWD> --truststore_path </path/to/truststore> --truststore_password <truststorePWD> --keypass <keyPWD>
 ~~~
  > In this case, Keystore and Truststore paths are defined differently, where each has a different password.
-In addition, the Key password inside the keystore is different from the keystore password.
+Additionally, the Key password inside the keystore differs from the keystore password.